Showing posts with label life. Show all posts

 Water, Water Everywhere

-Water in the ground, called groundwater, is an important source of water on Earth.
-The ground is different in different places, and some ground materials hold water better than others.
+Water in the ground, called groundwater, is an essential source of water on Earth.
+The ground differs in different places; some materials hold water better than others.
 An aquifer is an area of ground that holds water well/.
 Water moves into the ground from rain, snow melt, or other sources.
-Then it sins until it gets to a layer it can’t move through.
+Then it sins until it reaches a layer it can't move through.
 This layer might be clay or certain kinds of rock.

 Water can fill aquifers, where deep water might remain for hundreds of years, and shallow water can flow to places where it reaches the surface, like ponds, lakes, and springs.